 - Zoë Towns

 Course: Topics in Race and Public Policy: Do Black Lives Matter in the News?, team-taught with Naomi Murakawa (African American Studies), (AAS 306, HUM 329, JRN 336)

 Zoë Towns will be the Old Dominion Visiting Fellow in the Humanities Council and Department of African American Studies.
 At FWD.us, a bipartisan political advocacy organization committed to safely and significantly driving down America’s incarceration rate, she works in coalition with policymakers and constituencies across the political spectrum to advance sentencing, parole, and pretrial reforms that deliver more freedom, opportunity, and fairness.

 LSU Systems Boyd (University) Professor of European Intellectual History at Louisiana State University, Baton Rouge

-Suzanne Marchand will be the Edward T. Cone Visiting Fellow in the Humanities Council and Department of Music.
+Suzanne Marchand will be the Old Dominion Visiting Fellow in the Humanities Council and Department of History.
 She is the author of several books, including German Orientalism in the Age of Empire: Race, Religion, and Scholarship (Cambridge UP, 2009) and Porcelain: A History from the Heart of Europe (Princeton UP, 2020) which were awarded the George Mosse Prize of the American Historical Association and the Ralph Gomory Prize of the Business History Conference, respectively.

 - Kamila Shamsie